Articles Posted in Sarasota County

 Police claim the injuries to the child occurred while she was being solely cared for by the couple.

 Both the man and woman have a criminal record.
 Five of the woman’s previous arrests were for violent offenses, including aggravated battery causing bodily harm.
-Records show the man has been arrested at least 10 times, for a various charges including battery, driving without a license and selling cocaine.
+Records show the man has been arrested at least 10 times for various charges, including battery, driving without a license, and selling cocaine.

 Continue reading